 - Save time with AI-powered narration and automated script generation.

-- Access Audiate with Camtasia Pro to edit audio like text, remove filler words, and clean up your sound fast.
+- Access Camtasia Audiate to edit audio like text, remove filler words, and clean up your sound fast.

 - Capture scrolling screens or snap multiple steps quickly with step capture.